The Sumerians

 Yes it's very it's unlike an Egyptian pyramid for example it's not designed to

-out there to the east in the mountains of Iran, down onto the plain and bring their home into the center of the city.
+And it may well be that the ziggurat is an attempt to bring the mountains where the gods were believed to live, out there to the east in the mountains of Iran down onto the plain and bring their home into the center of the city.

 I'm delighted to be able to talk about that monumental ziggurat because it is an incredible structure.

-Woolley has workmen all over the site digging various parts and some of his workmen begin very early on in 1925, 26, to uncover burials within this religious complex.
+Woolley has workmen all over the site digging various parts, and some of his workmen begin very early on in 1925-26 to uncover burials within this religious complex.

-These are very complex things to dig because, although they're pits in the ground, the soil, decayed soil, has fallen in, and there's very little surviving of the bodies.
+These are very complex things to dig because although they're pits in the ground, the soil, decayed soil has fallen in and there's very little surviving of the bodies.

 The soil is very acidic, so there's very little skeletal remains.

-And he paused the excavations in that area until he felt his workforce was sufficiently skilled.
+So they come with challenges, but little beads of lapis lazuli and carnelian and gold were revealed, and he paused the excavations in that area until he felt his workforce was sufficiently skilled.

 So by 1927, 28, he returned to that area of the site and began to uncover thousands of graves.